-The new public health order that took effect April 27 means that Town courts (basketball, pickleball and tennis) are also now open, along with the Town’s skate park.
-While enjoying these amenities, members of the community must practice social distancing – including ensuring masking, distancing of at least 6 feet, and gatherings of no more than 10 people at a time.
+Please remember to practice social distancing and maintain a distance of at least 6 feet.
+Additionally, local health officials recommend wearing a face covering while in public.
 The intent remains to limit interactions to only those within your own household.
-Good hygiene – like not touching your face, and washing your hands well, and often – also remains important.
+Good hygiene - like not touching your face, and washing your hands well, and often - also remains important.

 Town of Castle Rock Parks and Recreation announced as the 2018 National Gold Medal Award winner!

 Each resident of Castle Rock is moved by something different.
 Perhaps you’re moved by the feeling of triumph in the eyes of a determined runner as she finishes her first ultramarathon at the Castle Rock Trails Festival; or by the joyous smile of a four-year-old getting his first hit off his coach’s pitch; or maybe it’s by the community’s rally behind those hurting in the face of tragedy; or it’s the communal wave of carefree teenagers singing along with their favorite band during a concert at the Amphitheater.
 Whatever it is that moves you, the residents of Castle Rock, one thing is certain: each of those things that moves you, is what moves us.